codership/galera/Docs_tommi/python3/source/weightedquorum.rst

 - A cluster spanning networks should be spread across at least 3 networks
 - A cluster spanning data centers should spread across at least 3 data centers

+To prevent the risk of a split-brain situation within a cluster that has an even number of nodes, partition the cluster in a way that one component always forms the Primary cluster section.
+For example (P = Primary, NP = Non-Primary):

+4 -> 3(P) + 1(NP)
+6 -> 4(P) + 2(NP)
+6 -> 5(P) + 1(NP)

+In these partitioning examples, it is extremely rare that the number of nodes would be split exactly in half.

 -------------------
 Quorum Calculation
 -------------------